Q&A Strategies & Defense

 - Types 1-2 (Invalid, Missed): The judge has found a real gap.
 Correct or address it.
 Do not defend.

 - Type 3 (Suboptimal): Judgment call.
-Either defend with strong rationale OR acknowledge and adapt — both can score well.
+Defend with strong rationale or acknowledge and adapt; both can score well.

-- Type 4 (Rationale Missing): Your design is fine — you just need to articulate WHY.
-Use the trade-off formula.
+- Type 4 (Rationale Missing): The design is fine; articulate WHY using the trade-off formula.

 - Type 5 (Cascading): The hardest type.
-Requires architectural thinking across domains.
+Requires cross-domain architectural thinking.
 Trace the dependency chain out loud.

 Cascading Impact Chains

-When judges ask “If you change X, what happens to Y?” they are testing whether you understand cross-domain dependencies.
+When judges ask “If you change X, what happens to Y?” they test understanding of cross-domain dependencies.
 These are the most common cascade chains in CTA scenarios:

 Common chains to trace: